DevPYadav/test/GitCommands.md

 2. To see the beginning of the merge conflict in your file, search the file for the conflict marker <<<<<<<.

-When you open the file in your text editor, you'll see the changes from the HEAD or base branch after the line <<<<<<< HEAD.
+When you open the file in your text editor, you willll see the changes from the HEAD or base branch after the line <<<<<<< HEAD.

 Next, you'll see =======, which divides your changes from the changes in the other branch, followed by >>>>>>> BRANCH-NAME.